Whether you’re buying your first home, moving house or remortgaging, our guide will help you decide whether a fixed-rate mortgage is right for you.

-What are the advantages of a fixed rate mortgage?
+What are the advantages of a shorter fixed-term mortgage?

-What are the disadvantages of a fixed rate mortgage?
+What are the advantages of a longer fixed-term mortgage?

 What happens when the fixed period ends on your mortgage?

-When the fixed period is up, your mortgage will revert to the standard variable rate, which is likely to be higher than the fixed rate.
-Your monthly outgoings will very likely increase.
+When the fixed period is up, your mortgage will switch to the standard variable rate, which is likely to be higher than the fixed rate.

 Can I pay off my fixed-rate mortgage before it ends?

-Yes, you can pay off your fixed-rate mortgage before it ends.
-But you’re likely to have to pay an early repayment charge, which could run into thousands of pounds.
-If you’re considering paying off your mortgage, you should check the repayment charges to see if it’s worth doing.
+However, you’re likely to have to pay an early repayment charge, which could run into thousands of pounds.
+If you’re considering paying off your mortgage, you should check what the early repayment charge is, to see if it’s worth doing.

 Can I overpay my fixed-rate mortgage?

-Usually, you can overpay your fixed-rate mortgage.
-But some mortgage providers will only allow you to overpay by a set amount before they enforce early repayment charges.
+However, some mortgage providers will only allow you to overpay by a set amount before they enforce early repayment charges.
 You’ll need to check the details of your deal to see what your options are.
-A typical amount that you can overpay with most lenders is 10% of the amount owed.
+A typical amount that you could overpay with most lenders is 10% of the amount owed.
 You may be charged on the amount you overpay above the limit in the mortgage agreement.